Uplift modelling: History of uplift modelling

 The first appearance of true response modelling appears to be in the work of Radcliffe and Surry.

 Victor Lo also published on this topic in The True Lift Model (2002), and later Radcliffe again with Using Control Groups to Target on Predicted Lift: Building and Assessing Uplift Models (2007).

-Radcliffe also provides a very useful frequently asked questions (FAQ) section on his web site, Scientific Marketer.
+Radcliffe also provides a frequently asked questions (FAQ) section on his website, Scientific Marketer.
 Lo (2008) provides a more general framework, from program design to predictive modeling to optimization, along with future research areas.

 Independently uplift modelling has been studied by Piotr Rzepakowski.
 Together with Szymon Jaroszewicz he adapted information theory to build multi-class uplift decision trees and published the paper in 2010.
-And later in 2011 they extended the algorithm to multiple treatment case.
+And later in 2011 they extended the algorithm to the multiple-treatment case.

 Similar approaches have been explored in personalised medicine.

 Szymon Jaroszewicz and Piotr Rzepakowski (2014) designed uplift methodology for survival analysis and applied it to randomized controlled trial analysis.

 Yong (2015) combined a mathematical optimization algorithm via dynamic programming with machine learning methods to optimally stratify patients.

-Uplift modelling is a special case of the older psychology concept of Differential Prediction.
-In contrast to differential prediction, uplift modelling assumes an active agent, and uses the uplift measure as an optimization metric.
+Uplift modelling is a special case of the older psychology concept of differential prediction.

-Uplift modeling has been recently extended and incorporated into diverse machine learning algorithms, like Inductive Logic Programming, Bayesian Network, Statistical relational learning, Support Vector Machines, Survival Analysis and Ensemble learning.
+Uplift modeling has been recently extended into diverse machine learning approaches, including inductive logic programming, Bayesian networks, Statistical relational learning, Support-vector machines, Survival analysis, and Ensemble learning.

 Even though uplift modeling is widely applied in marketing practice (along with political elections), it has rarely appeared in marketing literature.
-Kane, Lo and Zheng (2014) published a thorough analysis of three data sets using multiple methods in a marketing journal and provided evidence that a newer approach (known as the Four Quadrant Method) worked quite well in practice.
-Lo and Pachamanova (2015) extended uplift modeling to prescriptive analytics for multiple treatment situations and proposed algorithms to solve large deterministic optimization problems and complex stochastic optimization problems where estimates are not exact.
+Kane, Lo and Zheng (2014) published a thorough analysis of three data sets using multiple methods in a marketing journal and provided evidence that a newer approach (the "Four-Quadrant Method") performed well in practice.

+Lo and Pachamanova (2015) extended uplift modeling to prescriptive analytics for multiple treatment situations and proposed algorithms to solve large deterministic and stochastic optimization problems.

 Recent research analyses the performance of various state-of-the-art uplift models in benchmark studies using large data amounts.

-A detailed description of uplift modeling, its history, the way uplift models are built, differences to classical model building as well as uplift-specific evaluation techniques, a comparison of various software solutions and an explanation of different economical scenarios can be found here.
+A detailed description of uplift modeling, its history, uplift-specific evaluation techniques, software comparisons, and different economic scenarios can be found in: